lincolnloop/python-package-manager-shootout/README.md

 ## TODO

 1. Aggregate results over time and store in a central location such as S3.
-2. Create a website to display the results as graphs.
+2. Automatically update from the aggregated results.